UCSD-ECEMAE-148/148-spring-2026-final-project-team-5/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
+Much appreciation to Professor Silberman and TAs Jose and Winston.

 *This class be pretty cool.
 Fun fact: We had to change our idea various times but the final product is pretty cool.*